spectrum-finance/token-logos/README.md

 # Asset icons for [app.ergodex.io](https://app.ergodex.io)
-To make your token verified in the ErgoDEX ecosystem, you have to pass a siple verification process.
+To make your token verified in the ErgoDEX ecosystem, you have to pass a simple verification process.
 Just add your token logo to this repo.

 ## Guide
 1. Create a Pull Request with your project token icon to the `light` folder;